 - Go to Endpoint Security > Forcepoint One Endpoint, select a version, then download the package builder.
 The downloaded file is a ZIP file named ForcepointOneEndpointPackage.zip.
-It contains: - The package builder utility: The Windows utility that creates Windows 32- bit, Windows 64-bit, and Mac installation packages. - DLP Endpoint Classifier files: Configuration files that must be copied to a client sub-folder on the Forcepoint DLP Manager. - EPA.msi: The Endpoint Classifier file for Windows 32-bit endpoint machines. - EPA64.msi: The Endpoint Classifier file for Windows 64-bit endpoint machines. - WebsenseEPClassifier.pkg.zip: The Endpoint Classifier file for Mac endpoint machines. - Updated endpoint message templates: If you have deployed Forcepoint DLP Endpoint v19.06 or later and do not see the new messages for the confirmation dialog box (added in v19.06) or message 10010047 (added in v20.09), you might need to replace the default message template.
+It contains: - The package builder utility: The Windows utility that creates Windows 64-bit and Mac installation packages. - DLP Endpoint Classifier files: Configuration files that must be copied to a client sub-folder on the Forcepoint DLP Manager. - EPA64.msi: The Endpoint Classifier file for Windows 64-bit endpoint machines. - WebsenseEPClassifier.pkg.zip: The Endpoint Classifier file for Mac endpoint machines. - Updated endpoint message templates: If you have deployed Forcepoint DLP Endpoint v19.06 or later and do not see the new messages for the confirmation dialog box (added in v19.06) or message 10010047 (added in v20.09), you might need to replace the default message template.
 For more information, see the Updating Confirmation Dialog message files in Forcepoint F1E Knowledge Base article.
 If you use a custom message XML file, you need to add your custom XML file to your installation: - You can add the custom XML file to the package builder before you create your installation packages.
 For more information, see the Replacing the Message XML in the Forcepoint Endpoint All-in-One Package Builder Knowledge Base article. - You can install the custom XML file on the Forcepoint DLP server.
 For more information, see the "Install the new XML file" section in the Customizing Forcepoint DLP Endpoint client messages Knowledge Base article.